zhukvolhaqa/zhukvolhaqa/README.md

 - 👋 Hi, I’m Volha Zhuk
 - 👀 I’m a Senior QA Engineer
-- 🌱 I’m currently learning Cypress and Playwright
+- 🌱 I’m currently learning Cypress and Playwright automation
-- ⚡ Fun fact: My surname Zhuk translates as Beetle
+- 🐞 Fun fact: My surname Zhuk translates as Beetle

 <!---
 zhukvolhaqa/zhukvolhaqa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.